MicrosoftDocs/win32-pr.it-it/desktop-src/Multimedia/drv-power.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce un valore diverso da zero in caso di esito positivo o zero.
+Restituisce un valore diverso da zero in caso di esito positivo o zero in caso contrario.

 ## <a name="remarks"></a>Commenti

-I parametri *lParam1* e *lParam2* non vengono usati.
+I *parametri lParam1* *e lParam2* non vengono usati.

 ## <a name="requirements"></a>Requisiti